xiaowei20152012/app-theme-helper/README.md

 7. `tab_indicator_text_secondary_inverse` - uses the inverse secondary text color for for the selected tab indicator color.

 **Note** that the indicator color is used for the color of tab icons, if they are used.

+#### Edge Glows

+By default, the edge glow (overscroll animation) of scrollable views are tinted to your accent color.
+You can customize the edge glow color of views with tags:

+1. `edge_glow_primary_color` - sets the edge glow color to the primary color.
+2. `edge_glow_primary_color_dark` - sets the edge glow color to the primary dark color.
+3. `edge_glow_accent_color` - sets the edge glow color to the accent color.
+4. `edge_glow_primary` - sets the edge glow color to the primary text color.
+5. `edge_glow_primary_inverse` - sets the edge glow color to the inverse primary text color.
+6. `edge_glow_secondary` - sets the edge glow color to the secondary text color.
+7. `edge_glow_secondary_inverse` - sets the edge glow color to the inverse secondary text color.

+---

+Supported scrollable views include:

+1. `ScrollView`
+2. `NestedScrollView`
+3. `ListView`
+4. `RecyclerView`
+5. `ViewPager`

 ---